 Our beef marinade gives this cut so much flavor.
 After letting it marinate for a full day, it grills up to juicy perfection.
 You can also try our Homemade Steak Seasoning.

 Garlic butter is a delicious topping and a total must-try!
 I use garlic butter sauce on my Garlic Butter Steak Bites and love it in this chuck tender recipe, too.
-Try it with Easy Chimichurri Sauce for Steak to change things up!
+Another delicious steak sauce is Chimichurri Sauce for Steak!

 How to Cook Chuck Steak on the Grill

 The steps are easy: simply marinate the beef, mix the compound butter, then grill it for a few minutes on each side.

 - Mix together your marinade ingredients and let the beef soak up those juices for a full day under plastic wrap on a plate, or in a zip-lock bag.
 This is the trick to perfectly tender beef, so don't skip marinating!